How To Use And Configure WordPress Widgets – Part 4

 To learn more about using the Jetpack plugin, go here:

-If you see widgets displaying on your blog sidebar menu that aren’t listed under the active sidebar inside the Appearance > Widgets section, it’s because some themes will display their own default set of widgets until you add widgets to your sidebar area.
+If you see widgets displaying on your blog sidebar navigation area that aren’t listed under the active sidebar in the Appearance > Widgets section, it’s because with some themes, unless you add widgets to your sidebar, the theme will display its own default set of widgets.

-For example, this site displays some widgets in the sidebar section …
+For example, this site displays widgets in the sidebar …

-If you look in the Widgets section, however, you will see that no widgets have actually been added to the active widget areas …
+If you look inside the Widgets area, however, no widgets have been added to any of the active widget areas …

-The theme above is probably using default widgets.
+The theme above may be using default widgets.

-Once you add one or more widgets to an available widget area, the placeholder widgets will disappear and the widgets you want added will be used instead.
+As soon as you add one or more widgets to an available widget area, the other widgets will disappear and be replaced with the selected widgets instead.

-Note: If you want nothing to show up in the sidebar, either use a theme page template without a widgets layout or just add a blank Text widget to the sidebar navigation section.
+Note: If you want no widgets to show up in your sidebar, either use a theme page template without a widgets layout or just add a blank Text widget to the sidebar.

 Just add a blank text widget …